twistlock/sample-code/helm/charts/README.md

 ## Prerequisites

-### Helm
+### Helm-

 You will need [Helm](https://helm.sh/) installed (both the Helm client locally and the Tiller server component) on your Kubernetes cluster.

 ### Firewall

-You will need to configure your kubenetes cluster firewall rules to allow ingress traffic on port 8081 for http and 8083 for https browser access.
-Port 8084 is utilized for Defender to Console communications within your cluster (via WSS).
+You will need to configure your Kubenetes cluster firewall rules to allow ingress traffic on port 8081 for HTTP and 8083 for HTTPS browser access.
+Port 8084 is utilized for Defender to Console WSS communications within your cluster.

 ### Secrets